emilyriehl/yoneda/src/simplicial-hott/07-discrete.rzk.md

 #def is-segal-is-discrete
   ( extext : ExtExt)
   ( A : U)
-  ( Aisdiscrete : is-discrete A)
+  ( is-discrete-A : is-discrete A)
   : is-segal A
-  := is-contr-hom2-is-discrete extext A Aisdiscrete
+  := is-contr-hom2-is-discrete extext A is-discrete-A
 ```